mantrajs/mantrajs-atom-package/README.md

 1. Install plugin in Atom
 2. Start the plugin with "ctrl+alt+o"

+**IMPORTANT:** Currently works only with the default theme (e.g. Material design theme not supported)

 ## Functionality:

 - custom pane to display Mantra modules and components